mpetteno-polimi/CMLS-Homework2/README.md

 # OranJam
 **OranJam** is an **instrument plugin** which implements a **polyphonic subtractive synthesizer**.
 The software was implemented in **C++ programming language** with the aid of **JUCE framework**, a very powerful **multi-platform** and **cross-standard** library which supports different operating systems (MacOS, Windows, Linux) and plugin standards available on the market today (VST, VST3, Audio Unit, Audio Unit V3, RTAS, AAX).
 The **DSP chain** includes several functional blocks: an **oscillators bank**, a **white noise generator**, an **ADSR envelope**, a **filters bank** and a **LFO**.
 A **Graphical User Interface** (Figure below) enables the user to control available parameters, such as Waveform for each oscillator, CutOff Frequency and Resonance for each filter.
+Within the **Release** folder, three release builds of OranJam instrument plugin are available for instant use: Audio Unit (AU), VST3 and standalone.

 <p align="center">
   <img width="800" height=auto src="./Assets/images/OranJamGUI.png">